An error has occurred (cannot find SLOs).

 - Identify and assess the dominant styles (Cubism, Surrealism, etc.) in modern art based on their impact twentieth-century culture.

 - Develop a rationale for Pop Art using a methodology focusing on social and economic changes in twentieth-century America.

-- Textbooks, notebook; an adequate lecture hall that can be darkened to show slides and films.
+- Textbooks, notebook; an adequate lecture hall that can be darkened to show projected images and films.

 - Access to the Artstor online image archive.
 Classroom must be internet connected and provided with digital projector, DVD player, and VHS player.